StephenJakku/task-tracker/README.md

-# Getting Started with Create React App
+# Task-Tracker

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and built upon it.

+## Dependencies

+You need to install the below packages in order to run the project:
+- npx create-react-app task-tracker
+- npm i react-icons
+- npm i json-server
+- npm i react-router-dom
+- npm i -g serve

 ## Available Scripts